hwarden162/applied-ml/_episodes/02-ml-basics.md

 Plotting sensitivity and specificity against one another is often used to produce a receiver operating characteristic (ROC) curve.
 The area under the ROC curve (AUC) is a useful metric for evaluating models, but is not covered in this short course.

 ## Bias and Variance

+Bias and variance are useful concepts for understanding how a model will perform on new data.
+Bias is the difference between the expected value of the predictions and the true value.
+Variance is the variability of the predictions.
+A model with high bias will tend to underfit the data, whereas a model with high variance will tend to overfit the data.

+Thinking back to the ideas of structure and noise, we can see that bias is related to structure and variance is related to noise.
+A model with high bias will tend to not capture all of the structure and a model with high variance will tend to have a lot of noise.

 ![Bias and Variance](../fig/bias_variance.png){: width="1000px"}